Comparisons12 min read

 • AI tools (Breeze) — HubSpot's expanded AI suite, including content generation, prospecting, and customer agents

 HubSpot's automation is more powerful than Pipedrive's — that's just the reality.
-The workflow builder handles complex multi-branch logic across marketing and sales simultaneously, which is something Pipedrive simply can't match at any price point.
+The workflow builder handles complex multi-branch logic across marketing and sales at the same time, which Pipedrive simply can't match at any price.

 Pricing (2026)